-Join Peggy Fisher for an in-depth discussion in this video Set operations, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Set operations, part of Programming Foundations: Discrete Mathematics.

 - [Voiceover] Now that we've defined a set…and reviewed the set notation,…we can move on to Set Operations.…In the Exercises file, there is a folder…that contains several reference materials,…including a list of all the set operations…and laws used in this movie.…Use that as a reference…when you try the challenge for this section.…In set theory, we'll use the following operations:…Set Intersection.…It's written as A intersects B…and the formal notation says…that the result of the intersection of sets A and B…is the set of all values X such that…X is an element of A,…and X is an element of B.…